 Resistance training, for example, can help you build a stronger and healthier body over time if you follow the progressive overload principle, which simply means gradually increasing the stress placed upon the musculoskeletal and nervous system.

 Every time you lift weights heavy enough that results in a little soreness afterward, you have caused micro tears in the muscles.
 Your body will then work to repair the muscle fibers and make your muscles larger.

 By placing your body under increasing physical demand, it will learn to adapt and improve its capability to handle a higher level of stress.

-If you haven’t heard of the Dutch man, Wim Hof, nicknamed “The Iceman”, it’s worth to find out more about him.
+If you haven’t heard of the Dutchman, Wim Hof, nicknamed “The Iceman”, it’s worth finding out more about him.

 - Running a half marathon above the Arctic Circle, barefoot only wearing shorts

 - Swimming underneath ice for 66 meters